equinor/data-science-template/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Statoil/data-science-template/badge.svg?branch=master)](https://coveralls.io/github/Statoil/data-science-template?branch=master)

 # DataScienceTemplate
-This is a simple starting template for data science projects that contains many of the essential artifacts that you will need and presents a number of best practices.
+This is a simple starting template for data science projects.
+It contains many of the essential artifacts that you will need and presents a number of best practices.

-As it is impossible to create a single template that will meet all of a projects needs this example should be considered dynamic and changed based upon the working and evolution of your project.
+As it is impossible to create a single template that will meet every projects needs, this example should be considered a starting point and changed based upon the working and evolution of your project.

 ## Usage
 Download a copy of the files from this repository and modify as suited.
 In particular this readme file should be